Benedictdelatt/Python-Challenges/README.md

-🐍 Python Challenges — My Learning Journey
+⚙️ My Learning Journey — Building Like Stark

-About:
+About Me:
-Hi, I'm Benedict Dela, 18 years old and self-taught, currently learning Python to strengthen my programming foundation through daily challenges.
+Hi, I’m Benedict Dela, 18 years old — a self-taught learner on a mission to understand the science and logic behind technology.

-Learning areas:
+I began with Python programming to sharpen my problem-solving skills and develop the mindset of a true creator — the kind who doesn’t just use technology but builds it.

-for/while loops
+Current Focus:

-conditional statements
+Core Python (loops, conditionals, lists)

-lists
+Logical thinking and automation

-basic problem-solving
+Combining programming with creativity and innovation

 Timeline: